yndc/lapis/readme.md

 ### Batcher

-Requests will first be processed by the batcher to be optimized, by deduplicating requests of the same resource and collecting multiple requests to be resolved together in one batch.
-Batched can be enabled by providing a batcher config in the creation of `Store`
+Requests (calls of `Load` and `LoadAll`) will first be processed by the batcher to be optimized.
+The batcher has two main job to optimize requests: request batching and request deduplication.

-#### Request Collector
+#### Request Batching

-Data load requests of a store will be collected first to be batched together, reducing backend calls and allows efficient batch loads by the layers (e.g. `MGET` for redis and single SQL query with `WHERE IN`).
-If a store has a batcher enabled, the collector is also enabled by default.
-It is possible to disable the collector by using `LoadNoCollectBatch` when loading resources.
+Requests will be first collected to be batched together, reducing backend calls and enabling efficient batch loads by the underlying storage (e.g. `MGET` for redis and single SQL query with `WHERE IN`).

 ![image](https://user-images.githubusercontent.com/16462328/166319997-3eaadb55-a5b6-4c9d-9675-e8bf5047b7a6.png)

-#### Request Sharing
+#### Request Deduplication

 The batcher also support deduplicating on-going requests.
-Suppose that you have an on-going data request call for a resource with the key `X` that takes 10 seconds to load (suppose that it's not cached yet).
+Suppose that you have an on-going data request call for a resource with the key `X` that takes the backend 10 seconds to load.
 Any subsequent requests to that resource whilst the first batch is ongoing will wait for the results from the first batch instead of creating a new request.

 This could reduce the number of slow and redundant backend calls.
-Although this could affect the response time for resources that is supposed to be fast (e.g. cached).

-It is recommended to use request collector or sharing exclusively, collector is more suitable on resources that are fast to resolve with high variation of requests.
-Request sharing is more suitable for slow resolvers with low variation of requests.

 ### Layer